My eldest son recently turned 10. He’s a tween! And so are his friends.

 Another boy in my son’s class had his own party, too.
 Outdoors is also out of the question because of the November weather.
 Instead, boys had a great party doing rock climbing!!!!
 The Koala Climbing Gym at the Nuritkum Square here in Sangam-dong offers rock climbing lessons followed by free play.

-I didn’t know that this rock climbing gym exists here in our neighbourhood.
+I didn’t know that this rock climbing gym exists here in our neighborhood.
 I could always bring back the boys here!

 After the rock climbing, the celebration continued at the Crystal Jade restaurant at the MBC Mall.
 And since the Digital Media City has wide, open spaces, the boys continued to play until they all admitted it was time to call it a day